Exclusive: Venezuela moves to replace US executives on Citgo board - sources

 Venezuelan state-run oil company PDVSA is taking steps to remove at least two American executives from the board of directors at its U.S. subsidiary, Citgo Petroleum Corp, according to people close to the matter.

-REUTERS: Venezuelan state-run oil company PDVSA is taking steps to remove at least two American executives from the board of directors at its U.S. subsidiary, Citgo Petroleum Corp, according to people close to the matter.
+REUTERS: Venezuelan state-run oil company PDVSA is taking steps to remove at least two American executives from the board of directors of its U.S. refining subsidiary, Citgo Petroleum Corp, according to people close to the matter.

-Efforts to reshuffle the Citgo board come as Venezuelan opposition leader and self-proclaimed president Juan Guaido plans to appoint his own board at the country's top foreign asset and use its revenues to finance the removal of President Nicolas Maduro.
+Citgo is facing unprecedented challenges to its finances and management after the U.S. government last week imposed tough sanctions on Petroleos de Venezuela, known as PDVSA, designed to prevent oil revenue from going to leftist President Nicolas Maduro.
+The United States and dozens of other nations have refused to recognize Maduro, viewing his reelection last year to another six-year term as fraudulent.

+Venezuelan's self-proclaimed president Juan Guaido is setting up bank accounts with U.S. help that would take income accrued by Citgo, Venezuela's top foreign asset, to finance an interim government.
+Maduro has denounced Guaido as a U.S. puppet who is seeking to foment a coup.

+PDVSA and Citgo did not respond to requests for comment.
+Esser and Klein did not immediately reply to emails and phone calls seeking comment on their status.

+It was unclear if PDVSA's board has already approved the changes at Citgo's board and who would replace the American executives.

-(Reporting by Marianna Parraga in Mexico City and Deisy Buitrago and Corina Pons in Caracas; editing by Gary McWilliamsand Leslie Adler)
+(Reporting by Marianna Parraga in Mexico City; Additional reporting by Deisy Buitrago and Corina Pons in Caracas; editing by Gary McWilliams and Leslie Adler)